 An incidence figure of 10 per cent of all new mothers is most often quoted, with other studies showing a figure between 3 per cent and 22 per cent.
 However, it is argued that around 50 per cent of these cases will never come to medical attention.

 Puerperal psychosis is a severe and relatively rare form of postnatal depression affecting between 0.1 and 0.2 per cent of all new mothers.

 What should I be looking for in a counsellor or psychotherapist?

 There are currently no laws in place stipulating what training and qualifications a counsellor must have in order to treat postnatal depression.
-However, the National Institute for Health and Clinical Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following:
+However, the National Institute for Health and Care Excellence (NICE) have developed a set of guidelines that provide advice about the recommended treatments, including the following: